pro2tech/vue-material-kit/docs/README.md

 # Short Description and Usage

-Vue Material Dashboard PRO is a beautiful resource built over [Vue Material](https://vuematerial.io/) and [Vuejs](https://vuejs.org/v2/guide/).
-It will help you get started developing dashboards in no time.
-Vue Material Dashboard PRO is the official Vuejs version of the Original Material Dashboard PRO.
+Vue Material Kit is a beautiful resource built over [Vue Material](https://vuematerial.io/) and [Vuejs](https://vuejs.org/v2/guide/) with a fresh, new design inspired by Google's material design.
+You asked for it, so we built it.
+It's a great pleasure to introduce to you the material concepts in an easy to use and beautiful set of components.
+.
+Vue Material Kit is the official Vuejs version of the Original Material Kit.

 ## Getting Started
 - Install Nodejs from [Nodejs Official Page](https://nodejs.org/en/)